 Rapid City Shooting Range – Please either oppose or ask for an EIS to be done before building or funding it

 Protect the water quality in the area from lead pollution.

-SDGFP hopes to break ground in spring.
+SDGFP hoped to break ground in spring 2022.
 They were asking the SD National Guard to help them build it – but the Guard said NO.

 The site is hilly & especially rugged in north end.
 The EPA recommends flat areas for shooting ranges, thus we assume major land sculpting & storm water management has to happen.
 That will be expensive.
 What other GFP projects for wildlife or parks could be afforded if a site that better conformed with EPAs location guidance had been chosen?

 SDGFP will be relying in part on Pittman Robertson funding given to them by the USFWS.
 FWS staff thus must sign off on a NEPA document, either an environmental assessment (EA) or an environmental impact statement (EIS).
 Folks should insist on an EIS as the project won’t comply with the EPA Best Management Practices for shooting ranges – GFP selected a site that does not match the site selection guidance..